 Board of Trustees

-The Board of Trustees is elected each year at the annual general meeting in the fall.
+The Board of Trustees is elected each year at the annual general meeting in November.

 Bruce and his partner, Emilie Adin, have been actively involved with the Church for more than ten years.
 Their children, Mojave, Tavish and Phaedra are enthusiastic participants in UCV events.
 Bruce is a member of the Opportunities Outreach Fund Committee and the IBPOC group.
 Bruce has given three homilies on indigenous rights and systemic racism and participated in several discussion groups on the issue of reconciliation with Indigenous people.